senay-ai/news-data/README.md

 # news-data
-A collection of news scraped from twitter.
+A collection of Open news data collected from different twitter news accounts including @reporter_amhari, @dw_amharic, @VOAAmharic, @AlainAmharic, @VOATigrigna, @VOAAfaanOromoo, @addis_fortune, and @addisstandard.
+It contains all of these accounts twit from 2011 the day twitter was created up to 2022.